 You need to assess the extent of the standard’s impacts so that you can address the wider business implications.
 Investors, analysts and other stakeholders will also want to understand the impact on your business, so you’ll need to consider how the standard affects:

 The new effective date is 1 January 2018.
 Decisions need to be made soon on which transition approach to adopt – retrospective or cumulative effect.

-Our updated publication, Transition to the new revenue standard, will be available soon to help you understand the best option for your business.
+Our updated publication, Revenue – Transition options, can help you understand the best option for your business.
 In the meantime, consider which transition approach other companies in your industry might select: retrospective application is likely to be challenging despite the practical expedients available.